trevismd/statannotations/README.md

 **!
 From version 0.4.0 onwards (introduction of `Annotator`), `statannot`'s API is no longer usable in `statannotations`**.
-Please use the latest v0.3.2 release if you must keep `statannot``s API in your code, but are looking for bug fixes we have covered.
+Please use the latest v0.3.2 release if you must keep `statannot`'s API in your code, but are looking for bug fixes we have covered.

 Indeed, the statannot interface, at least until its version 0.2.3, is usable in